puppetlabs/iac/_posts/2021-06-04-pct-early-release.md

 **Puppet Content Templates** codify a structure to produce content for any Puppet Product that can be authored without direct oversight of the Puppet PDK team.

+To get started download the release from the [pdkgo repo](https://github.com/puppetlabs/pdkgo/).
+A step by step guide is included in the README.

 > ⚠️ PCT is currently in an EXPERIMENTAL phase and feedback is encouraged via [pdkgo/discussions](https://github.com/puppetlabs/pdkgo/discussions). ⚠️

 ## Create all types of content 🎨